-(c) Personal Staff.-As a general rule, no more than one member of the personal staff of a member of the Committee may travel with that member with the approval of the Chairman and the Ranking Member of the Committee.
-During such travel, the personal staff member shall be considered to be an employee of the Committee.
+(c) Personal Staff.-As a general rule, no more than one member of the personal staff of a member of the committee may travel with that member with the approval of the chairman and the ranking member of the committee.
+During such travel, the personal staff member shall be considered to be an employee of the committee.

-(d) Personal Representatives of the Member (PRM).-For the purposes of Rule 11 as regards staff foreign travel, the officially-designated personal representative of the member (PRM) shall be deemed to have the same rights, duties, and responsibilities as members of the staff of the Committee on Foreign Relations.
-Furthermore, for the purposes of this section, each Member of the Committee may designate one personal staff member as the "Personal Representative of the Member."
+(d) Personal Representatives of the Member (PRM).-For the purposes of this rule regarding staff foreign travel, the officially-designated personal representative of the member (PRM) shall be deemed to have the same rights, duties, and responsibilities as members of the staff of the committee on Foreign Relations.
+Furthermore, for the purposes of this section, each member of the committee may designate one personal staff member as the "Personal Representative of the Member."